llvm/circt/docs/RationaleFIRRTL.md

 of the compiler.
 This requires the the entity be preserved in such a way as the operations possible in the target language have the expected effect.
 For example, a wire or port with a public symbol may be used by name in a test bench to read or write new values into the circuit.
-Therefor, these wires cannot be detached form their original dataflow as this would break the remote write case, nor can their input dataflow be changed, as this would break the remote read case.
+Therefore, these wires cannot be detached form their original dataflow as this would break the remote write case, nor can their input dataflow be changed, as this would break the remote read case.
 They cannot be renamed, as this would break all remote access.